What to bring with you to PLU

 Since the climate in Tacoma varies greatly from day to day, we recommend that you bring a wide range of clothing with you.
 You will need items such as a heavy winter coat or jacket, boots, gloves, hats and rain gear.
 You will also need lightweight items, such as shorts, sandals and t-shirts for during warmer weather.
 Most importantly, bring clothes and shoes that you are going to be most comfortable with.
 Students dress casually on campus.
-Due to the COVID-19 pandemic, you will be required to wear a face mask on campus.
+Due to the COVID-19 pandemic, you may be required to wear a face mask in classrooms and meeting spaces.
 Please bring multiple disposable masks or cloth face masks with you.

 It is never a good idea to travel with large sums of money.
 We recommend that students bring a combination of cash, traveler’s checks, and/or credit cards to meet the initial costs of getting to campus, and at least the first month’s expenses.
 Students should also plan to open a bank account once they are here and have their family or sponsor wire-transfer money to your account (see money matters section for more details).